Get in touch

 Thank you for your interest.
 The mini-session is an opportunity to spend some time together so you can ask me questions, share your goals and context if you wish, and determine whether we are a good fit to work together.

 Please pick a time slot that works for you below, and I will get back to you.
-The slots are displayed in your local time.
 The session is 30 minutes long.
+The slots are displayed in your local time, and in 24 hours format (so 1.00 is 1 am, 13.00 is 1 pm).

 I am looking forward to connecting with you.

 Do you have questions ?
 Feel free to read the FAQs and get in touch, or explore free resources such as guided meditations and articles.